fredericbonnet/helena/docs/src/helena-dialect/closures.spec.md

 #### Control flow

-If the body returns a result code then it should be propagated properly by the macro.
+If the body returns a result code then it should be propagated properly by the closure.

 - `return`

-  - ✅ should interrupt a macro with `RETURN` code
+  - ✅ should interrupt a closure with `RETURN` code

 - `tailcall`

-  - ✅ should interrupt a macro with `RETURN` code
+  - ✅ should interrupt a closure with `RETURN` code

 - `yield`

-  - ✅ should interrupt a macro with `YIELD` code
+  - ✅ should interrupt a closure with `YIELD` code

   - ✅ should provide a resumable state